surajtripathy/Gesture-Based-Manipulation-of-3D-Objects/README.md

-Gesture Based Manipulation of 3D Objects
+Gesture Based Manipulation of 3D Objects using Leap Motion Sensor.